-But if you submit it to a website, it will usually get published as is - complete with all your spelling and grammar errors.
+And if you submit it to a website, it will usually get published as is - complete with all your spelling and grammar errors.
 It’s there for the whole world to see!
 This isn’t the kind of byline you want.

 Always make sure your articles are well written and thoroughly edited before you submit them to an editor.
 This goes for online and print media.

+There's no excuse for this travel writing blunder.
 Use your word processing tools to run a spelling and grammar check.
 Minimize or eliminate passive sentences.
 Re-read and re-write your article until it flows smoothly from beginning to end.